What Makes a Great Bird Photograph? 10 Tips That Will Make Your Images Stand Out

 What makes a great bird photograph?
-What makes some bird photographs stand out from others?
+What makes some bird photographs better than others?

-In this blog, I’ll discuss 10 things that will help to make your bird images great.
-I’ve also included tips for each of these elements that will help to incorporate them in your photographs.
+In this blog, I’ll discuss 10 things that will help you get great bird photographs.
+I’ve also included tips to incorporate each of these elements to help you improve your bird photography and create amazing bird photographs

 General photography composition rules like Leading Lines, Rule of Thirds, Golden Spiral still apply to bird photographs.